Catanduanes: Religion

+Catholicism

+Roman Catholicism is the religion of the vast majority, comprising 97% of Catanduanes's population.

+Others

+The remaining faith of the inhabitants is divided into the various groups such as Aglipayan Church, Baptists, Methodists, and other evangelical Christians, as well as Mormons, Jehovah's Witnesses, Iglesia ni Cristo, Seventh-day Adventists as well as Muslims.

 Languages

 There are two variants of the Bikol languages native to this island province: Northern Catanduanes Bicolano and Southern Catanduanes Bicolano.
 The northern accent has a very pronounced letter "R" that becomes a diphthong of non-vowel letters "L" and "R" in the southern towns.
 In written form, the conventional mainland language like Central Bikol is used.
 Filipino, by virtue of being officially taught in schools and the affinity of most Bicolanos to it, is the second most common language and easily the most understood by most people.
 English is the normal medium used in primary communications.
-The use of the Spanish as a local language seems to have vanished after the turn of the early 21st century and so on.
+The use of the Spanish language as a local language seems to have vanished after the turn of the early 21st century.